HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/information/confidentiality/HCL_DX_ServerandHCL_WCM_GDPR.md

-# HCL DX Server and HCL Web Content Manager - Information related to GDPR
+# HCL Digital Experience Portal Server and HCL Web Content Manager - Information related to GDPR

 !!!
 Important
     Clients are responsible for ensuring their own compliance with various laws and regulations, including the European Union General Data Protection Regulation (GDPR).
 Clients are solely responsible for obtaining advice of competent legal counsel as to the identification and interpretation of any relevant laws and regulations that may affect the clients’ business and any actions the clients may need to take to comply with such laws and regulations.